Electricity and Plugs in Budapest

 -

-- Euronics: Another electronics chain with stores in locations like Corvin Plaza, Köki Terminál mall, Savoya Park mall, and potentially within some larger Tesco hypermarkets.
+- Euronics: Another electronics chain in places like Corvin Plaza, Köki Terminál mall, and Savoya Park mall.

 -